 Have 90 minutes?
-Read the full Second Code Administrator Consultation
+Read the full Second Draft Final Modification Report

 Have 120 minutes?
-Read the full Second Code Administrator Consultation & Annexes.
+Read the full Second Draft Final Modification Report & Annexes.

-Status summary: On 23 February 2024, the CUSC Panel sent CMP427 back to the Workgroup and recommended that extra clarity was added to the legal text to align with the Draft Final Modification Report.
-The Workgroup have addressed these issues and we are now consulting on the proposed changes to address the Panel recommendations.
+Status summary: On 23 February 2024, the CUSC Panel sent CMP427 back to the Workgroup and recommended that extra clarity was added to the legal text to align with the first Draft Final Modification Report.
+Following a second Code Administrator Consultation, the Draft Final Modification Report has been prepared for the recommendation vote at Panel.

-Panel recommendation: The Panel will meet on 23 February 2024 to carry out their recommendation vote.
+Panel recommendation: The Panel will meet on 06 March 2024 to carry out their recommendation vote.